Biegus/DiamondFlasher/README.md

 However, you can do some interesting stuff while in **EndOfSessionContext**:
 You can unload words, that you got right first time by using *unload_perfects*.
 You can also start specialized session, with only words that made you struggle by *next_without_perfects*.

+## Credits

+Created and programmed by Biegus (Michał Biegaj).
+Thanks for the  TheMatiaz0 for helping with small language issues